Uni-Gal/Ayaka/book/src/plugin/text_plugin.md

 # Text plugin
 Text plugins deal with custom TeX-like commands.
-They should register the commands in `text_commands` method.

 ## Register commands
 Here we will register a command `\hello` and call it in the config file.